Not a Fan of iOS 26’s Liquid Glass Look? Here’s How to Tone It Down

 Together, these tweaks let you keep the modern feel of iOS 26 without dealing with the full intensity of Liquid Glass.

-iOS 26 is currently in beta, and Apple is already gathering user feedback.
-The final version may include tweaks or new options to fine-tune the design even further.
+iOS 26 has officially launched, and Apple continues to refine the experience based on user feedback from the initial rollout.
+Future updates may include additional tweaks or new customization options to fine-tune the design even further.

-Liquid Glass represents a bold new direction for Apple’s interface design.
-It brings the entire ecosystem under one unified aesthetic.
+Liquid Glass represents a bold new direction for Apple’s interface design, bringing the entire ecosystem under one unified aesthetic.
 But if the shine is too much right now, you have options.

-You don’t have to ditch iOS 26—just tone it down until it feels right for you.
+You don’t have to avoid updating to iOS 26—just tone it down until it feels right for you.

 Related articles worth reading: